eth-cscs/abcpy/doc/source/user_customization.rst

 :py:class:`JointPerturbationKernel <abcpy.perturbationkernel.JointPerturbationKernel>` object in order for inference to work.
 For an example on how to do this, check the :ref:`Using perturbation kernels <gettingstarted>` section.

-The complete example used in this tutorial can be found examples/extensions/perturbationkernels/multivariate_normal_kernel.py.
+The complete example used in this tutorial can be found in the file `examples/extensions/perturbationkernels/multivariate_normal_kernel.py`.